smark-1/wagtailterms/README.md

 - fixed term search form wider than modal
 - Add dark mode support

+### 0.1.3
+- Added setting to change frontend styles

 ## To Do
-- Allow frontend styles to be changed
 - Include a default javascript implementation for frontend